 Accurate 3D mapping can only be achieved via aerial drone surveying

-that generates imagery data that can penetrate vegetation.
+that generates imagery data and can penetrate vegetation

 Regardless if it’s a commercial or governmental activity, forest management requires data on forest to make proper decisions.
-Even if Photogrammetry can be usefull for tree species identification, it is not accurate for inside-canopy information and cannot give a precise information about DTM under dense vegetation.
-Hence, it cannot provide a reliable tree height measurment.
+Even if photogrammetry can be useful for tree species identification, it is not accurate for inside-canopy information and cannot give a precise information about DTM under dense vegetation.
+Hence, it cannot provide a reliable tree height measurement.

-- Higher accuracy of Biomass estimation, under canopy layer and ground modelisation: Because the YellowScan flyes lower and slower than a standard airborne Lidar, the YS data shows a higher point density and more echoes under the canopy.
+- Higher accuracy of biomass estimation, under canopy layer and ground modelisation.
+Because the YellowScan can fly lower and slower than a standard airborne LiDAR, it provides a higher point density and more echoes under the canopy.
 This leads to a better classification of trees, a more accurate modelling of the canopy layers and ground topography.
 Thus, biomass estimation is more accurate.

-- Autonomy: easy-to-use even by non topograph professionals: You don’t rely on third-party experts or pilots
+- Autonomy: easy-to-use even by non-surveying professionals: you don’t rely on third-party experts or pilots

 - Freedom of surveying when you want, where you want.
 Quick, light and easy mobilization: whole system can be carried in car trunk or airplane luggage

-- Affordable exploration of limited areas (much cheaper than classical airborne Lidars)
+- Affordable exploration of limited areas (much cheaper than classical airborne LiDAR)